Temasys/SkylinkJS/README.md

 ## Setup

+- Install or update to the latest version of node and npm
 - Install `grunt-cli` (See: http://gruntjs.com/getting-started)
 - Run `npm install` to install dev dependencies.
-- Run `npm install -g testling` (might require sudo) to install browserify and testling for local testing
+- Run `npm install -g browserify` and `npm install -g testling` (might require sudo) to install the necessary tools to test locally
 - Run `npm start` to start a local webserver to be able access the demo and doc folders (WebRTC won't work from your local file-system)

 ## Development